He Jiankui affair: Consequences

 On 29 November 2018, Chinese authorities suspended all of He's research activities, saying his work was "extremely abominable in nature" and a violation of Chinese law.
 He was sequestered in a university apartment under some sort of surveillance.
 On 21 January 2019, He was fired from his job at SUSTech and his teaching and research work at the university was terminated.
 The same day, the Guangdong Province administration investigated the "gene editing baby incident", which is explicitly prohibited by the state.

-On 30 December 2019, the Shenzhen Nanshan District People's Court found He Jiankui guilty of illegal practice of medicine, sentencing him to three years in prison with a fine of 3 million yuan.
+On 30 December 2019, the Shenzhen City Nanshan District People's Court found He Jiankui guilty of illegal practice of medicine (equivalent to the crime of "practicing medicine without a license" in many other jurisdictions), sentencing him to three years in prison with a fine of CN¥3 million (about US$).
+According to the district court's judgment, He Jiankui's gene editing was deemed medical practice by the court.
+He had never obtained a medical degree or held a medical license in any jurisdiction.
+The court also found that he deliberately concealed crucial information and failed to disclose any details or risks associated with the program to the parents of the gene-edited babies.
+He recruited other people to impersonate the parents to undergo physical examinations.
+He also evaded government and university regulations through forgery and other means, and committed several other illegal acts.
+In its judgment, the court stated that He Jiankui, in pursuit of fame and profit, crossed the bottom line of scientific research and medical ethics by rashly applying gene-editing technology to human assisted reproductive medicine, violating national regulations concerning practicing medicine and research, disrupting medical management order, and the circumstances were serious.

 Among the collaborators, only two were indicted – Zhang Renli of the Guangdong Academy of Medical Sciences and Guangdong General Hospital, received a two-year prison sentence and a 1-million RMB (about US$) fine, and Qin Jinzhou of the Southern University of Science and Technology received an 18-month prison sentence and a 500,000 RMB (about US$) fine.
 The three were found guilty of having "forged ethical review documents and misled doctors into unknowingly implanting gene-edited embryos into two women."
 Zhang and Qin were officially banned from working in assisted reproductive technology for life.
 In April 2022, He was released from prison.